Established in 1882 through a joint partnership between the Churches of God, General Conference and the city of Findlay, the University of

 therapy, pharmacy, physical therapy, physician assistant, social work

-UF’s programs are authorized by the Ohio Board of Regents.
+and teacher education.
+UF’s programs are also authorized by the Ohio Department of Higher Education.